siemens/ix/packages/documentation/docs/mobile.md

 Please find the repository with all the source code of the demo application here: [Ionic React Test App on GitHub](https://github.com/siemens/ix/blob/main/test-apps/ionic-test-app).

 Keep on reading to learn more about how this works and how to implement it yourself.

-## Mobile app development

-There are several different ways to create applications for mobile devices.
-Native apps are tailored for a particular platform like iOS or Android and usually need to be developed in a specific way for every target platform seperately.
-Other approaches like hybrid apps are based on web technologies while targeting multiple platforms using a single codebase.

-Web applications can be optimized for mobile devices without any significant technological changes.
-Several paradigms and patterns including: mobile-first design, responsive design, and adaptive design help developers to implement apps providing a seamless user experience across various devices and screen sizes.
-Disadvantages of mobile web apps include:

-- Lack of offline capabilities
-- Limited possibilities for distribution (e.g. via app stores)
-- Limited options for the integration of native features (e.g. push notifications)

-### Hybrid apps

-The aspects described above are reasons to consider hybrid applications in order to provide a sublime mobile user experience and also benefit from the advantages of native applications.
-Hybrid apps are built using web technologies but run inside a native container providing access to device APIs, allowing native features of the device's operating system and hardware to be used.
-A variety of frameworks for building hybrid mobile applications are available today.
-Some provide user interface components for a closer integration with the different operating systems designs.
-For a more consistent user experience it can be benefitial to favor the Siemens Industrial Experience components over the the frameworks UI components.

 ## Using Ionic